 - 6.1 Sometimes the administrator may need to seek approval for the payment of costs in connection with preparatory work incurred before the company went into administration but which remain unpaid.
 Such costs may relate to work done either by the administrator or by another insolvency practitioner.
-Details of such costs must be included in the administrator's proposals. - Where there is a creditors' committee, it is for the committee to determine whether, and to what extent, such costs should be approved for payment.
-If there is no committee or the committee does not make the necessary determination, or if it does but the administrator, or other insolvency practitioner who has incurred pre-administration costs, considers the amount agreed to be insufficient, approval may be given by a meeting of creditors.
+Disclosure of such costs must be included in the administrator's proposals and should follow the principles and standards set out in section 7. - Where there is a creditors' committee, it is for the committee to determine whether, and to what extent, such costs should be approved for payment.
+If there is no committee or the committee does not make the necessary determination, or if it does but the administrator, or other insolvency practitioner who has incurred preadministration costs, considers the amount agreed to be insufficient, approval may be given by a meeting of creditors.
 Where the circumstances described in paragraph 4.3 apply, the determination may be made by the same creditors as approve the administrator's remuneration. - 6.3 The administrator must convene a meting of the committee or the creditors for the purposes of approving the payment of pre-administration costs if requested to do so by another insolvency practitioner who has incurred such costs.
 If there is no determination under these provisions, or if there is but the administrator or other insolvency practitioner considers the amount agreed to be insufficient, the administrator may apply to the court for a determination.